Director of Advising Initiatives and Coordinator of Special Scholarships

 My work with RJTP consists of program management covering areas such as the application process, supporting staff and facilitators, managing infrastructure, etc. I am honored to be an alumni of RJTP and working in community with many amazing people also passionate about racial justice education and work.

-Part of my lifelong DEI journey has been recognizing the harm that I have caused as a white person and committing to doing better.
+Part of my lifelong DEIJ journey has been recognizing the harm that I have caused as a privileged person and committing to being and doing better.
 I also enjoy being walked by my dog Popcorn, having dinner with my family, listening to the radio, discovering new ideas and places, and chauffeuring my kiddos to whatever they’re into at the moment whether it’s skateboarding or the library.

 Office of Undergraduate Education